Martin Hagon

 Martin Peter Hagon (born 25 December 1961 in Hackney, England is a former motorcycle speedway, grasstrack and longtrack rider.

 Career

 Hagon raced for Hackney Hawks during the 1982 British League season.
-After another season with them he joined Sheffield Tigers for the 1984 British League season and would spend three seasons with them.
+After another season with them, he joined Sheffield Tigers for the 1984 British League season and would spend three seasons with them.

 Peter Adams, the Wolverhampton Wolves promoter made inquiries towards Hagon at the beginning of the 1986 season but Hagon chose to join Ipswich Witches, where he spent his final season riding in league speedway.

-Away from standard speedway he excelled in Longtrack and grasstrack and reached two Individual Speedway Long Track World Championship finals in 1985 and 1987.
+Away from standard speedway, Hagon excelled in Longtrack and grasstrack and reached two Individual Speedway Long Track World Championship finals in 1985 and 1987.
 His last season was with Ipswich Witches in 1987.

 Personal life

-He is the son of Alf Hagon and his son is Sam Hagon (both speedway riders).
+Hagon is the son of Alf Hagon and his son is Sam Hagon (both speedway riders).